InsertKoinIO/koin/koin-projects/koin-website/quick-references/upgrade.md

 ### Import naming changes for DSL

-Koin Module DSL hasn't change much (appart the Scope API that will need entire rework), most changes can then fixed with imports.
+Koin Module DSL hasn't changed much (appart the Scope API that will need entire rework), most changes can then be fixed with imports.
 Take a note that there is no more inner module or visibility rules for this.
 Module visibility is simple.
 Those are just list of definitions, visibile everywhere.

 {% highlight kotlin %}
 org.koin.android.viewmodel.ext.koin.viewModel -> org.koin.android.viewmodel.dsl.viewModel